 4. Write your personal statement.
 You’re writing about a topic you know better than anyone else: you.
 If you’ve followed the steps outlined above, writer’s block should not be much of a problem.
 Above all else, take the time to write a separate statement for each law school.
 According to University of North Carolina Law School Assistant Dean for Admissions Michael J. States, “the most common mistake that law school applicants make is submitting the same personal statement to different schools.
 By doing so, they risk sending in a statement that does not adequately respond to the school’s admission questions, and are wasting an opportunity to say why a particular school is right for them.”
 (Click here to read the full transcript of our interview with Dean States.)

 3. Obtain your letters of reference.
 Select who you want for references and determine how to approach them.
 Tell them what you would like them to say and explain your “story” to them.
-They should certainly substantiate that story to the best of their ability.
+They will need to substantiate that story and any questionable specifics in your personal statement.

 2. Practice for the admission interview – if one is required.
 (It likely won’t be.)
 Review your application from a third person’s perspective.
 Anticipate what questions they will ask you.
 Arrange one or more mock interviews to ensure you have your story down and it flows naturally.
 Practice is key.